 Writing that I was excited to explore Pompeii would be a euphemism.
-We left Naples early and took the train from Garibaldi Station, which costs only 2.80€ although it’s a 45-minute trip.
-We arrived shortly after 9am (the opening hour), bought our tickets (16€ per person), and walked through the main entrance of the site called Porta Marina Grande, which actually used to lead to the harbour and wasn’t the main gate at all back then.
+I left Naples early and took the train from Garibaldi Station, which costs only 2.80€ although it’s a 45-minute trip.
+I arrived shortly after 9am (the opening hour), bought my ticket (16€ per person), and walked through the main entrance of the site called Porta Marina Grande, which actually used to lead to the harbour and wasn’t the main gate at all back then.

 It was a fantastic visit, but before telling you why, I’d like to mention two things that I didn’t enjoy so much.
-The first was the lack of information; we took a free map at the entrance that helped us for directions with the names of important buildings and houses and we expected to find explanations around Pompeii telling us more about the city and how its inhabitants lived.
+The first was the lack of information; I took a free map at the entrance that helped me for directions with the names of important buildings and houses and I expected to find explanations around Pompeii telling me more about the city and how its inhabitants lived.
 But there were only a few boards, and I didn’t find them very interesting (it was mostly about architecture, not what I was looking for).
 I guess that the only way to have more information during the visit is to book a guided tour.
-Other deception: when we arrived, we were greeted by two magnificent statues, a centaur on the Forum and the torso of a man in the Temple of Venus.
+Other deception: when I arrived, I was greeted by two magnificent statues, a centaur on the Forum and the torso of a man in the Temple of Venus.
 It’s only now as I’m writing this article and searching for some anecdotes about Pompeii that I realise that these statues were contemporary works of art.
 Once again, there was nothing advising visitors that they were modern and not ancient, and I believe that it creates an unfortunate confusion (not to mention the potential controversy of bringing contemporary art into such a place).

 That being said, it still was an extraordinary discovery.
 I had been picturing myself what Pompeii could look like since my childhood, but what I saw that day was way beyond all I had expected.
 It was really like visiting a city, with its main streets, its tiny lanes, its public buildings and its private houses, except that it was a 2,000-year-old city completely frozen in time.

-After a first picture of the large Forum with Mount Vesuvius in the background (picture above), we took the Via Dell’Abondanza with the intention of beginning our visit from the other side of the city, away from most visitors.
-We didn’t know that there was another entrance to the East… Luckily there weren’t so many tourists that day anyway, and we were on our own most of the time.
-I don’t remember the names of all the buildings and houses that we visited, but some of them were particularly beautiful and interesting:
+After a first picture of the large Forum with Mount Vesuvius in the background (picture above), I took the Via Dell’Abondanza with the intention of beginning my visit from the other side of the city, away from most visitors.
+I didn’t know that there was another entrance to the East… Luckily there weren’t so many tourists that day anyway, and I was on my own most of the time.
+I don’t remember the names of all the buildings and houses that I visited, but some of them were particularly beautiful and interesting:

 - The Lupanar (the brothel) and its erotic paintings (located in sector VII, in the middle of Pompeii).